 Anyway, the makeover was desperately needed – partly because the room was dark and dreary and partly because there was nowhere near enough storage for two growing girls.

 And the room was always a mess.
+Like always.

 In the process we learned a few things about making a space well-organized for kids of all ages.
 Here are our top four tips:

 1. Contain and Corral

 When all a child’s belongings have a “home”, it’s so much easier for them to put it away when they’re finished.
 Even if they sometimes need a reminder to actually put it away.

 2. Organize from the bottom up

-Kids are shorter than adults, so they tend to notice things that are much lower.
-This can aid in the process of maintaining a tidy space.
+Kids are obviously shorter than adults, so they tend to notice things that are much lower.
+This can actually aid in the process of maintaining a tidy space.

 3. Label, label, label

 When our kids were small and couldn’t yet read, I labeled their toy buckets using photos of what was in each bucket.
 This made it really simple for them to know where to put toys away when it was time to tidy up.
-When children are older and can read, labels can be changed.
-Labeling bins, baskets and boxes leaves no room for excuses like “but I didn't know where to put it.”
+When children are older and can read, labels can be changed to words that describe what goes in each bin or basket.

 4. Help them maintain

 But after that, once the organization is in place a child should be able to pick up and tidy on their own.
 Just make time for it regularly so it’s not a last minute panic before visitors arrive!

-Following these 4 Tips for Organizing Kid's Rooms will make tidying any kid's room much easier – for you and for them!
+Following these 4 Tips for Organizing Kids Rooms will make tidying any kids room much easier – for you and for them!